Some time back, WWALS adopted a committee system. I think it was at the suggestion of Bret Wagenhorst: thanks, Bret!

 What to Do

 Participate in your committee.
 The more each of us does in our committees, the less everybody else has to see everything.
-If you don’t participate, the Committee Chair can remove you from the committee for non-participation.
+If you don’t participate, the Committee Chair or the Board can remove you from the committee for non-participation.

 Especially since many committee members are relatively new to WWALS, committee members need to familiarize themselves with the WWALS name, Mission, and FAQ.
 Sometimes a committee member may need to represent WWALS, and then they need to stick to what has already been approved by the Board.